LxiStandard/LxiStandard.github.io/site/conformance.md

     <li>Use the TSEP Kerberos Test Suite for Conformance Testing</li>
     <li>Have at least one certified LXI device</li>
   </ul>
   <p>If an LXI vendor company fulfills these requirements it can apply for LXI Self-Certification.
-The LXI Vendor company’s representative submits the<strong> <u><a href="../Documents/Specifications/conformance/Registration for LXI Self-Certification Acceptance_May2019.docx">registration form</a></u></strong> and signs up to attend an LXI PlugFest.
+The LXI Vendor company’s representative submits the<strong> <u>
+  <a href="../assets/conformance/Registration for LXI Self-Certification Acceptance_May2019.docx">registration form</a>
+  </u>  </strong> and signs up to attend an LXI PlugFest.
 This is to demonstrate the LXI Self-Certification testing capabilities to qualify for LXI Self-Certification Approval.<br>
     <strong><br><br>
     Apply for LXI Conformance</strong><br><br>
   If your device has successfully passed the LXI conformance tests submit your “Application for Certification to LXI Device Specification 2016” with your conformance documentation together with the test results (LXI Conformance Test Suite XML/PDF file) to <a href="mailto:LXIConformance@lxistandard.org">the LXI Conformance Committee</a>.
 For the conformance documentation use the 2-page template form:</p>